 From incubated projects to details on current and past fellows, see all that LABA has to offer on their main website.Learn More About LABA

 Meet the 2022 LABA Fellows

 Every year LABA selects a group of ten fellows to join us for a yearlong study of classical Jewish texts centered around a theme.
-This year’s theme will be BROKEN.Meet the 2022 LABA Fellows
+The current year’s theme is BROKEN.Meet the 2022 LABA Fellows